esctrionsit/snphub_tutorial/content/Basic_Usage/vartable.md

 ## Fill the parameters:

-- **Variation Type**: select one of the three ratios that represent `SNP (Single Nucleotide Polymorphism) only`, `indel (input/delete) only` or `snp + indel`.
+- **Variation Type**: select one of the three ratios that represent `SNP (Single Nucleotide Polymorphism) only`, `indel (input/delete) only` or `SNP + indel`.

-- **Optional information**: there are 3 check boxes, and additional information would display by selecting them.
+- **Optional information**: there are 3 check boxes, deciding additional informations.
 For more information, check the [vcf format document](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 - **Samples**: **sample names** are wanted here.
-	- Basically, three ways are avaliable to input:
+	- Basically, there are three ways avaliable to input:
 		- Pure sample name list.
-Sample names are divided by *,*, like `sample1,sample2,sample3`.
+Sample names are divided by "`,`", like `sample1,sample2,sample3`.
 		- Pure group list.
 Use a *#* before group name to transfer group into sample name list, like `#pre-defined-group-name-1,#pre-defined-group-name-2`.
 		- Mixed list.
 Something looks like `sample1,sample2,sample3,#pre-defined-group-name-1`.
 	- **List of samples, must have variant**: samples here will be asked to have mutations in the result.
 If they do not have mutation in some sites, these sites won't appear in result.